Last Updated: April 30, 2024

 His next project was the horror film "Black Swan."
 The movie received a record 12 Broadcast Film Critics Association nominations, four Independent Spirit Award nominations, four Golden Globe nominations, and three SAG nominations, among other honors.
 It grossed nearly $330 million at the box office, exceeding expectations.

 Following his success with "The Wrestler" and "Black Swan," Aronofsky began working on projects with much larger budgets.
-He filmed "Noah" over 2011 and 2011, which retold the story of Noah's Ark.
+He filmed "Noah" in 2011 and 2011, which retold the story of Noah's Ark.
 His next film, "mother!," was released in 2017 and starred Jennifer Lawrence, Javier Bardem, and Michelle Pfeiffer, among other notable actors.
 Though the film achieved critical success, audiences were split.

 Aronofsky has also done some work in nonfiction film.
 He is the executive producer for "One Strange Rock" for NatGeo.
 The ten-part series explores ten of the most unique places in the universe.
 He also was the producer for the documentary "Some Kind of Heaven," which follows residents of The Villages retirement community in Florida.